codelight-eu/plugin-custom-style-link/README.md

 Add buttons to your TinyMCE editor.
 The "buttons" are actually just link tags with CSS classes you can define.

 ## Installation
+Via Composer:
 `composer require codelight/tinymce-button-button`

+Alternatively, download and install as a WordPress plugin.
+Note that v2 of this plugin will only be released as a composer package.

 ## Usage
 Register different button styles using the following filter: